CBMSO-L302/Proteomic-tools/README.md

 `-o`: output folder

 The output file example will be the same as in the previous tools.
-It will also generate some intermediate files (0-5) with the extension _clean(number).fasta, which will be removed after the process finishes.
+It will also generate some intermediate files (0-5) with the extension `_clean(number).fasta`, which will be removed after the process finishes.

 CAREFUL!
 If there are ANY files in the output folder with the extension "clean.fasta" (*clean.fasta) they will be REMOVED at the beginning of the process.